-Whether you are a new or returning student, the Office of Student Affairs welcomes you to the 2021-2022 academic year.
-For those of you who are new to West Coast University School of Pharmacy, your decision to join the pharmacy profession and our pharmacy program will set you on a road to a host of pharmacy experiences and a journey to explore many career opportunities.
-Pharmacy professionals can function in different capacities in numerous areas of healthcare, and the options will continue to grow.
-We believe that WCU has developed a program where students can acquire the knowledge, skills, and attitudes to practice in current, future, and yet undiscovered areas of pharmacy practice.
-Taking advantage of all the opportunities for self-assessment, strategic planning, professionalism, and teamwork will allow you to develop into the best pharmacist that you can be.
-Your growth and success in your future will benefit from developing your ability to communicate, think critically, and continue a path of life-long learning.
-Our goal is to expose you to a variety of career possibilities which will help you develop those abilities, inspire you to discover your own passion, and provide you with the tools to navigate through the various stages of your career.
+Whether you are a new or returning student, the Office of Student Affairs welcomes you to the this academic year.
+For those of you who are new to West Coast University's School of Pharmacy, your decision to join the pharmacy profession and our pharmacy program will set you on a road to a host of pharmacy experiences and a journey to explore many career opportunities.
+Pharmacy professionals can function in different capacities in numerous areas of healthcare, and the options continue to grow.
+We believe WCU has developed a program where students can acquire the knowledge, skills, and attitudes to practice in current, future, and yet undiscovered areas of pharmacy practice.
+Taking advantage of all the opportunities offered will allow you to develop into the best pharmacist you can be.
+Your future growth and success will benefit from developing your ability to communicate, think critically, and continue a path of life-long learning.
+Our goal is to expose you to a variety of career possibilities that will help you develop those abilities, inspire you to discover your own passion, and provide you with the tools to navigate through the various stages of your career.

-Since this is your entry into the pharmacy profession, some sections of the Handbook address what it means to be a professional, and to dress professionally, and others provide the various ethical principles, which guide the pharmacy profession.
-These sections are intended to begin to guide students in developing a sense of social and personal responsibility that will be combined with your developing scientific and technological knowledge to create a professional who is committed to the public good and the process of lifelong learning.
-Collaboration with other healthcare professionals and students in other health professions programs, during your tenure in the WCU program will prepare you for your professional practice as an integral member of the health care team.
-Adopting a code of professionalism from the beginning of your matriculation, throughout your time in our program, and in your career will maximize the trust and respect that you will garner from your patients, their families, and your colleagues.
+Since this is your entry into the pharmacy profession, some sections of the Handbook address what it means to be a professional - including how to dress professionally - and others provide various ethical principles that guide the pharmacy profession.
+These sections are intended to begin to guide students in developing a sense of social and personal responsibility that combines with your developing scientific and technological knowledge to create a professional who is committed to the public good and the process of life-long learning.
+Collaboration with other healthcare professionals and students during your tenure in the WCU program will help prepare you for your professional practice as an integral member of the healthcare team.
+Adopting a code of professionalism from the beginning of your matriculation, throughout your time in our program, and in your career will maximize the trust and respect that you will garner from your patients, their families, as well as your colleagues.

 For all students, the PharmD Student Handbook ("Handbook") is designed to help you navigate through your time in our program.
-The Handbook collects academic standards, policies and procedures, student resources, as well as expected behaviors in a single location.
-You can find Information on standards for grading policies, progression, absences, and dress code (modified for 2021-2022).
+The Handbook collects academic standards, policies and procedures, student resources, and expected behaviors in a single location.
+You can find information on standards for grading policies, progression, absences, and dress code (modified for 2023-2024).
 Faculty and staff contact information is current.
 From time to time, Handbook revision and strategic updates are necessary.
-Take responsibility to become familiar with the Student Handbook, understand its basic content, and maintain a working familiarity with any changes that may occur from one year to the next.
-Enjoy a snapshot of our WCU School of Pharmacy School pride and leadership in the profession, and engagement with our neighboring California schools in the newly added section of the PharmD Student Handbook (pp. 59-60).
+Take responsibility for becoming familiar with the Student Handbook, understanding its basic content, and maintaining a working familiarity with any changes that may occur from one year to the next.
+In the newest section of the handbook (pp. 60-61), you will find a snapshot of the latest WCU School of Pharmacy news.

 Student Affairs looks forward to guiding you on your journey.
-On behalf of the Office of Student Affairs, Annie Mouradian, Student Advisor, and I would like you to feel at home right away and will serve in any way we can to facilitate your adjustment to the life of a student-pharmacist in P1, P2 P3, or P4.
+The Office of Student Affairs, Annie Mouradian, Student Advisor, and I would like you to feel at home right away and we will be happy to serve in any way we can to facilitate your adjustment to the life of a student-pharmacist.
 We are so excited to welcome you to the WCU "pharmily."